GSA/smartpay-website/src/content/how-it-works/eligibility.md

   - master contract
 ---

-Eligibility for the program is determined by the GSA SmartPay® Contracting Officer.
 Federal agencies, departments, tribal organizations and approved non-federal entities (including those eligible to use GSA sources of supply and/or cost-reimbursable contractors) can apply to obtain GSA SmartPay payment solutions.
 Further eligibility information can be found in section C.2.1.1 of the [GSA SmartPay 3 Master Contract](/about/master-contract/).

 For those eligible to apply, contact your agency/organization program coordinator (A/OPC) to obtain and submit an application for the GSA SmartPay account.
 Please note: